 One thing that has always fascinated me are the Amish communities which have a long history – but for one reason or another, today are surprisingly small in size.

 With the high Amish birth rate, and today most Amish choosing to remain Amish, you would expect most communities to continue growing larger with the benefit of time.
+We see this in many examples today, as the general Amish population continues trending rapidly upward.

 But not all Amish communities follow that pathway.
 Some face early obstacles and disappear shortly after being founded.
+Other places become established, yet dwindle over time and eventually cease to exist.

 And a third group are those which last a very long time – but today remain at a small size, for whatever reason(s).

+Today we take a brief look at five such Amish settlements.
 Each of the following communities is at least 100 years old (and one well over twice that) – but today are a lot smaller than you might expect them to be.

-5 Old But Unexpectedly Small Amish Communities
+Five Old & Small Amish Communities

 1. Hicksville, Ohio (founded 1914; 1 church district)